appform-io/ranger/README.md

 As mentioned earlier, the health state of any _ServiceProvider_ is determined by a set of health monitors which are continuously running in the Service Provider.
 All monitors (and at least 1) need to be registered while building the _ServiceProvider_.

-You may register any kind of _Monitor_, which could be monitoring any serivce/system level metric.
+You may register any kind of _Monitor_, which could be monitoring any service/system level metric.
 For example, you could have monitors:
-- that monitor the service's heap, to ensure that it doesn't go beyond a threashold
+- that monitor the service's heap, to ensure that it doesn't go beyond a threshold
 - that check for any breach in max jetty threads
 - that monitors the systems disk space
 - that does a continuous ping test